zakrywilson/zakrywilson.github.io/_posts/2015-11-29-remove-the-training-wheels.md

 ---
 layout:		  post
-title:			Remove the training wheels (use VIM)
+title:			Remove the training wheels and use VIM
 date:			  2015-11-29 14:57
 summary:		Why I use VIM, how to become faster using it, and a cool trick I learned to take your VIM mastery to the next level
 categories:	VIM
 ---